 - Redness, swelling, increasing pain, excessive bleeding, or any discharge from the site

-- Pain that is not relieved by your pain medicine
+- Pain that is not relieved by the medication you have been given

 National Institute of Arthritis and Musculoskeletal and Skin Diseases